 Syringes, needles and all manner of injectables have a really bad name around race tracks for I suppose obvious reasons.
 They are the preferred modality of administration when a trainer wants to affect his horse within hours and injectables are the basis for the much hallowed "pre-race" vet visit which many horses have gotten routinely for years as a prep for an upcoming race that same day.
 Injectables will allow a chemical compound to reach the horse's physiological self with the least amount of chemical change and optimum potency and quickest action.
 Trainers are always trying to inject the most ridiculous stuff into their horses or doing it the quasi-legal way with a vet to gain that much coveted edge which is really one of the most widespread figments of the imagination any one associated with racehorses can possess.
 As with anything associated with drugs in our world, "big money" is the fuel that perpetuates this belief system, no matter how false the pretense.
 Myth becomes reality in this upside down world, we race in.
 My controversial view on this subject seems to make almost everyone mad in this business with the gambler being the most likely to call me an idiot.
 After all, he has lost enough money in his life time from so called, sure-bets, he knows it has to be chicanery!
 He has heard the scuttlebutt so rampant in our sport of what probably happened!
 He knows all about the unlikely long-odds horses that mysteriously win, and he knows the trainers with the unnatural winning streaks.
 Plain as day what is going on to these punters!
 For better or worse, injectables can get a trainer suspended for a very long time, no matter, myth or real!

 As a youngster, I was seduced into the mysticism of the "juiced" race horse.
 I mean, the stereotype that race horses can be drugged into winning races has permeated every aspect of our dear sport since long ago.
 It can almost be considered mandatory for every plot in horse racing fiction, be it a novel, a TV melodrama, or cinema, to involve a drugged horse.
 I am here on this page to proclaim, it is all a myth!
 Fiction does not make it so!
-Race horses cannot be drugged into winning races and, perhaps, more controversially, I doubt that their performances can be enhanced beyond their natural limits!
+Race horses cannot be drugged into winning races and, perhaps, more controversially, I contend that performances cannot be enhanced beyond the natural limits of any animal's genetic potential!
+DNA has finite limits.
 DNA has finite limits.
 At least, I have never seen any signs of it in my long history of being a licensed trainer.

 As a young trainer, I did as many inexperienced horsemen are apt to do.
 I heard the whispers of the "drug of the month" and I used them on my horses.
 I am not proud to say that I have used about all there is to use in search for an edge, and I was very lucky in never coming up with a positive.
 After about ten years of this early nonsensical search for speed and stamina in a vial, I soon realized that the only ones that were benefiting were the vets, drug companies, and some black market renegades.
 Such drugs simply do not create good race horses, nor win races.
 The myth that drugs are a potent force, finds fertile soil only in those inexperienced minds that have never actually experienced first hand use of such chemicals on horses they have hands-on control over.